AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ## Conclusion (5 mins)

 > Instructor Note: Distribute and explain the [one-page handout provided](assets/android-programming-101-one-pager.pdf).
-Then, discuss these key questions as a class.
+Then, discuss the following key questions as a class:

 - What are some key advantages and disadvantages of Android?
 - How does Android differ from iOS?
-- Identify three Views, and a few properties you can change on them.
+- Identify three Views and a few properties you can change on them.

 We've only scratched the surface of Android Development today, but hopefully this has given you a taste of being an app developer.
 Android is constantly growing and changing, and new, talented developers are always in demand.